sv91/MEAN_Project-Review/README.md

 * Better management of tags
 * Correct the refresh bug of Comments
 * Review: Bug of the menu when clicking on the link of the opened page
+* Unlock submit button only after filling everything
+* Display the results of the "Notes" in a user-friendly wayfor the reviewed person